Research indicates that exercise provides many wellbeing benefits, particularly over the age of 65. Some of these benefits include:

-- Improving health conditions such as Type 2 Diabetes and heart disease
+Improving health conditions such as Type 2 Diabetes and heart disease

-- Enhancing balance and mobility
+Enhancing everyday balance and mobility

 Before starting any exercise regimen or making changes to your current physical activity, please make sure to check with your health care provider.
 No matter which options you choose, think safety first.

-- Gyms aren’t just for body builders.
+1. Gyms aren’t built for just body builders.

 2. Head to the mall.

-3. Use technology to your advantage.
+3. Use technology as an advantage.

 There are several “wearable” fitness watches.
 Each fitness gadget comes with different features, but generally they are bands worn around the wrist that tracks steps taken, pace and calories burned.
 Or, use the Internet to search for different exercise programs.
 Even the TV can be a tool for fitness activity.
 There are channels on television that offer activity programs, digital or DVD rentals available, or streaming services.

 Nice equipment is handy, but not necessarily needed to get or stay in shape.
 Even with no specialized equipment, exercises can be done with a chair, lifting cans of soup from the pantry for strength training, or by walking in place.